mofaizal/Azure-Cloud-Engineering-Curriculum-From-Beginner-to-Pro/Week-1/day4_Virtual_Network.md

 # 🌐IP Address, Public IP and Private IP
 ## 🎯Learning objective:
+Understand the concepts of IP addresses, including the differences between public and private IP addresses, and their roles in networking.
+Learn how to identify and use public and private IP addresses in various networking scenarios.
+Gain practical skills in configuring IP addresses for devices in both local networks and the internet, ensuring proper communication and security.
 ## 📹YouTube Vidoe link
 ### IP Address, Public IP and Private IP | ஐபி அட்ரஸ், பப்ளிக் ஐபி & பிரைவேட் ஐபி Azure in Tamil
 [![Watch the YouTube Video](https://img.youtube.com/vi/oP2hxZptpV0/0.jpg)](https://www.youtube.com/watch?v=oP2hxZptpV0)